Why I Call Myself a Communist

 By using money and power (including violence), the ruling class keeps the laws in their favor.
 In America, this is done through a two-party system.
 Both parties are run by the ruling class.
 This powerful elite is not always in agreement about the best way to run things; this is why they have two parties.

-So, while the Republicans are more likely to favor the rich people who are all about money, and the Democrats are more likely to favor the rich who want to do something to help “the less fortunate,” both favor the rich one way or the other and keep them in the driver’s seat.
+So, while the Republicans are more likely to favor the rich people who only care about money, and the Democrats are more likely to favor the rich who want to do something to help “the less fortunate,” both favor the rich one way or the other and keep them in the driver’s seat.

 Either way, the billionaire class is less than 1% of the population, so their power is enormously out of proportion to the power of the voting public.
 This is why both parties cater to the billionaires, the real ruling class.
 (The 20 wealthiest people in the US have more wealth than the lower half of the total US population.
 Does “ruling class” sound like an exaggeration to you?)